yyl/ComputeSimilarity/README.md

 ![similarity score based on entities](images/hashtag_similarity3000_entity.png)

-**Wtf are Matt and Aaron???** Aparently I am not following the trend...
+**WTF are Matt and Aaron???** Aparently I am not following the trend...

 For the performance of my algorithm, there are 2 things,